semmypurewal/BeginningJavaScript/03-types/readme.md

     addThree("5", 10, "Hello");
     //=> 510Hello

-As you can see, the results can seem unexpected, and this can lead to bugs in JavaScript programs.
+People often write functions in JavaScript without considering what happens when the arguments contain values of unexpected types.
+This makes the functions exhibit undefined behavior, which can lead to bugs in more complex JavaScript programs.

-### The typeof function
+### The typeof operator

-The most basic way to test to see the type of a value in JavaScript is to use the `typeof` function.
+The most basic way to test to see the type of a value in JavaScript is to use the `typeof` operator.

-    typeof(5);
-    //=> number

-    typeof("5");
-    //=> string

-The `typeof` function is one of several unique functions in JavaScript that don't require parentheses to call them.
-In other words, you'll more frequently see `typeof` used like this.

     typeof 5;
     //=> number